jes_3.gif (30376 bytes)

 Is there a guarantee?

-Surprisingly well.
-Even ones from good homes that were surrendered to us have re-attached to their new families.
-It takes love and patience for all of them to overcome whatever baggage they have.
-So far, they have all done well.
+Very well.
+Even ones from caring homes have quickly re-attached to their new families.
+It takes love and patience for all of them to adjust but so far, they have all done well.

 Do your rescue dogs ever come with AKC registration papers?